 For many people, it still symbolises the whole era and brings back those sweet memories connected with the older days.

 And – it’s a great product.
 And now you know how to put music on iPod shuffle without iTunes.

-Back in 2001, iPod was a game-changer, the tool that changed the way you listen to music once and for all.
-Take your iPod with you – and listen to your fave songs anywhere: on the road, in the park, in the subway – whatever!
+Back in 2001, the iPod was a game-changer, the tool that transformed the way you listen to music once and for all.
+Take your iPod wherever you go – and listen to your fave songs anywhere: on the road, in the park, in the subway.

-So choice is yours, Neo: use or not to use?
+So the choice is yours, Neo: use or not to use?